Major Collection of Letters from Liberia

-The Major Collection of Letters from Liberia consists of twelve letters written by freed slaves living in Liberia to their former master, Benjamin Major (31 Oct.
+The Major Collection of Letters from Liberia consists of twelve letters written by formerly enslaved people living in Liberia to their former slave holder, Benjamin Major (31 Oct.
 1796 – 29 May 1852).
-In the late 1820’s, perhaps as a result of his friendship with Alexander Campbell, founder of the Disciples of Christ Church, Mr. Major came to the conclusion that slavery was wrong.
-He freed his eight slaves and paid their passage to Liberia, where they arrived in late summer of 1830.
+In the late 1820s, perhaps as a result of his friendship with Alexander Campbell, founder of the Disciples of Christ Church, Mr. Major came to the conclusion that physical bondage was wrong.
+He freed his enslaved people and paid their passage to Liberia, where they arrived in late summer of 1836.

 These letters were gifts from the estate of Gretchen Major, of Eureka, Illinois, in 1992.
 Gretchen, a great granddaughter-in-law of Benjamin Major, agreed that the letters be donated to the Historical Society before her death in November 1991.